mckerracher/Doubly-Linked-List/README.md

 # Doubly-Linked-List
-Implements the IndexedUnsortedList interface which includes all standard methods used in doubly linked lists along with an implementation of an iterator.
-The bulk of the code is in the IUDoubleLinkedList.java file.
+## Boise State University CS221 Portfolio Assignment: Implement a doubly-linked-list
+The architecture for this doubly-linked-list is defined in the IUDoubleLinkedList.java file, which includes all of the methods that must be included, along with their required arguments and the kind exception each must throw.
+The generic Java Type <T> is used, which enforces data type uniformity across methods.